barryclark/jekyll-now/_posts/2018-12-12-Backup-and-restore-flashback.md

 </script>

 ###### Flashback a Container or a Pluggable Database [^1]
-[^1]: The script is proved to work for Oracle 12.2.
+[^1]: The script is proved to work with Oracle 12.2.

 This article contains scripts, which should be used for taking flashback restore points and restoring a pluggable database to these restore points (Doc ID [2308215.1](https://support.oracle.com/epmos/faces/DocumentDisplay?_afrLoop=441866581127929&id=2308215.1&displayIndex=1&_afrWindowMode=0&_adf.ctrl-state=vxgtnvmef_4#FIX%23FIX)).